Online school put US kids behind. Some adults have regrets.

 Among teachers, there’s some dispute about online learning’s impact on children.
 But many fear some students will be scarred for years.

 “Should we have reopened earlier?
-Absolutely,” said California teacher Sarah Curry.
-She initially favored school closings in her rural Central Valley district, but grew frustrated with the duration of distance learning.
-She taught pre-kindergarten and found it impossible to maintain attention spans online.

-One of her biggest regrets: that teachers who wanted to return to classrooms had little choice in the matter.
+Absolutely,” said teacher Sarah Curry in California’s rural Central Valley.

 Jessica Cross, who taught ninth grade math on Chicago’s west side at Phoenix Military Academy, feels her school reopened too soon.

-“Ultimately, I still feel that remote learning was really the only thing to do,” Cross said.

-A representative from the American Federation of Teachers declined in an interview to say whether the national union regrets the positions it took against reopening schools.
+A representative from the American Federation of Teachers declined in an interview to address whether the union regrets the positions teachers took against reopening schools.

 “If we start to play the blame game,” said Fedrick Ingram, AFT’s secretary-treasurer, “we get into the political fray of trying to determine if teachers did a good job or not.
 And I don’t think that’s fair.”